 If a student has an H-1B application pending with or approved by USCIS, the cap gap extension rule automatically extends an eligible F-1 student's authorized period of stay in the U.S. during this "gap" period until the H-1B status becomes active (October 1).

 This extension will extend your:

 Duration of status:

 If your OPT expired prior to April 1, [current year], or if you are in your 60-day grace period, this extension will allow you to remain in the U.S. provided you maintain your status.
 You are not permitted to work under any circumstances until your H-1B petition has been approved by USCIS and your H-1B status is in effect (October 1).

 Current period of OPT:

 If your approved OPT work authorization ends April 1, [current year] or later, your work authorization will be extended from the date it expired until September 30th, the day before your H-1B status becomes active.
 The Cap Gap extension will be notated on your I-20.

 Cap Gap Application process

 It is important that you work closely with your OIA adviser during this process.
 The Cap Gap extension will be automatically added to your record by USCIS.
-You will need to contact OIA to request the Cap Gap Extension I-20.
+You will need to contact OIA to request that we print the Cap Gap Extension I-20.
 Your adviser will then print the new I-20 showing USCIS automatically extended your F-1 status.